Blue Springs Manatee Tours

 We offer these kayaking adventures as public group or private kayaking tour.
 The prime prime time manatee migration season, is usually Nov 15 through March 15 with chances to see hundreds of manatees, pending the cool weather.

-In the spring and summer months, there are a few resident manatees, however there is no guarantee to see them.
-Wildlife that may be seen is alligators, otters, turkeys, deer, bald eagles, and vast array of epic water birds.
-The spring is open to kayaks in the spring and summer, and pumps out up to 101 million gallons of crystal clear water a day.
-Your guide will explain the different species of fish and the delicate Eco system as well as some very cool steam boat history of the park.
+In the spring and summer months, there are a few resident manatees, however, there is no guarantee to see them.
+Wildlife that may be seen is alligators, otters, turkeys, deer, bald eagles, and a vast array of epic water birds.
+The spring is open to kayaks in the spring and summer and pumps out up to 101 million gallons of crystal-clear water a day.
+Your guide will explain the different species of fish and the delicate Ecosystem as well as some very cool steamboat history of the park.

-Equipment We offer solo, and tandem kayaks as well as paddle boards for this adventure.
-We use sit on top kayaks with integrated seats, which are very comfortable for your lower back.
+Equipment: We offer solo, tandem kayaks, and paddle boards for this adventure.
+We use sit-on-top kayaks with integrated seats, which are very comfortable for your lower back.
 We also use lightweight carbon fiber paddles that are easy on your shoulders.

-What to Bring : Wet shoes or shoes that can get wet, hat, sunblock, snacks, change of clothes and camera, water.
+What to Bring: Wet shoes or shoes that can get wet, hat, sunblock, snacks, change of clothes and camera, water.
 We will take pictures of your adventure.
-In the summer just bring your bathing suite or shorts.
+In the summer just bring your bathing suit or shorts.

 Our guides are great, please remember them.
 Gratuity is not included in the price.